-At December 31, 2022, the Bank had capital of \$386.0 million, or 9.2% of total assets, as compared to \$354.6 million, or 10.3% of total assets, at December 31, 2021.
-During 2022, stockholders' equity increased by \$31.4 million due primarily to net income for the period of \$37.5 million, partially offset by the declaration of dividends of \$3.03 per share, which reduced capital by \$6.5 million.
+At December 31, 2023, the Bank had capital of \$407.6 million, or 9.1% of total assets, as compared to \$386.0 million, or 9.2% of total assets, at December 31, 2022.
+During 2023, stockholders' equity increased by \$21.7 million due primarily to net income for the period of \$26.4 million, partially offset by the declaration of dividends of \$2.52 per share, which reduced capital by \$5.4 million.

 The Bank is subject to minimum capital maintenance requirements.
 Regulatory guidelines define the minimum amount of qualifying capital an institution must maintain as a percentage of risk-weighted assets and average total assets.
-The Bank's ratios exceeded these regulatory capital requirements in both 2022 and 2021 (Refer to Note 14 to the Consolidated Financial Statements for more details).
+The Bank's ratios exceeded these regulatory capital requirements in both 2023 and 2022 (Refer to Note 14 to the Consolidated Financial Statements for more details).
+The increase in risk-weighted capital measures at December 31, 2023, were driven primarily by the reclassification of an increasing portion of the Bank's statutory multifamily loans, which receive favorable risk-weighting based on such loans having features and performance metrics defined by regulation.
+Improvements in the Bank's information technology systems in 2022 allowed the Bank to certify such performance metrics and improve the risk-weighting treatment for these assets.

-During 2022, the Bank declared dividends of \$3.03 per share which included a \$0.63 special dividend declared in the fourth quarter.
-In comparison, in 2021, the Bank declared dividends of \$2.83 per share which included a \$0.75 special dividend.
-The Bank's dividend payout ratio, which is calculated by dividends per share by earnings per share, increased to 17.3% for 2022 as compared to 9.0% for 2021.
+During 2023, the Bank declared dividends of \$2.52 per share, with no special dividend declared in the fourth quarter.
+In comparison, in 2022, the Bank declared dividends of \$3.03 per share which included a \$0.63 special dividend.
+The Bank's dividend payout ratio, which is calculated by dividing dividends per share by earnings per share, increased to 20.6% for 2023 as compared to 17.3% for 2022.